 - Ensure that resuscitation medications and equipment are within date and in working order.
 Scheduling functional checks of your emergency equipment on a regular basis may help you discover problems that would otherwise go unnoticed.

-- Conduct emergency drills and simulation training for proper response to emergency situations.
+- Conduct emergency drills and simulation training with staff for proper response to emergency situations.
 Ongoing and recurrent training in emergency procedures is essential.

 - Review professional association recommendations and state regulatory requirements for necessary equipment and staff training.
 Place documentation of necessary training in each individual’s file.